Proofdoors and Efficiency of CDCL Solvers: Implementation details for Floating-Point Addition Commutativity

 and aim to show that all corresponding output bits agree.
 To encode inequivalence, we introduce error variables for each output bit.
 For each exponent bit $i$ and mantissa bit $j$, define

 The miter formula asserts that at least one output bit differs, thus the SAT instance encodes

 We show how we can decompose the circuit into small pathwidth chunks and the corresponding small interpolant conditions.
 We show the pathwidth analysis for a single side of the circuit, the small pathwidth for both Left and Right subparts immediately follows.
+The decomposition below partitions the miter into $O(m+n)$ chunks in total: stages $A_1$, $A_2$, and $A_6$ contribute $O(1)$ chunks each, stages $A_3$, $A_4$, and $A_7$ contribute $O(m)$ chunks each by slicing bit-by-bit, and stages $A_5$, $A_8$, and $A_9$ contribute $O(n)$ chunks each, giving $k = O(m+n)$ overall.

 \begin{enumerate} \item \textbf{$A_1$}:

 We take the first chunk $A_1$ to be the full exponent comparator of both the left and right circuits.
 We first analyse the pathwidth of the comparator for a single circuit.
 The comparator consists of the equality gates $eq_i$, the chain variables $p_i$, the local comparison bits $GT_i,LT_i$, and the aggregate outputs $GT,LT,EQ$.
 We give a path decomposition with one bag $B_i$ per bit position $i$.
 Each bag $B_i$ contains the variables $E_{a,i},E_{b,i}$, $eq_i,eq_{i+1}$, $p_i,p_{i+1}$, $GT_i,LT_i$, and the aggregate outputs $GT,LT,EQ$.
 All clauses of the comparator CNF are covered by these bags.
 The clauses encoding $eq_i$ involve only $E_{a,i},E_{b,i},eq_i$ and lie in $B_i$.
 The clauses encoding $p_i$ involve $p_i,p_{i+1},eq_{i+1}$ and are contained in $B_i$.
 The clauses encoding $GT_i$ and $LT_i$ involve only $p_i,E_{a,i},E_{b,i},GT_i$ or $LT_i$, so they are also contained in $B_i$.
 For the aggregation $GT = \bigvee_i GT_i$, the clauses $(\neg GT_i \vee GT)$ lie in $B_i$, while the single clause $(\neg GT \vee GT_1 \vee \cdots \vee GT_m)$ contains only variables already present in the bags and can therefore be placed in all bags.
 The same argument applies to $LT$ and $EQ$.
 The bags are arranged in order $B_0,B_1,\dots,B_{m-1}$, and consecutive bags share the variables $p_{i+1}$ and $eq_{i+1}$, ensuring the running-intersection property.
 Since each bag contains only constantly many variables, the comparator chunk of a single circuit has constant clause--variable incidence pathwidth.
 Finally, this argument was for a single circuit.
 The comparator chunk of the miter contains both the left and right circuits.
 Since each copy has constant pathwidth, we obtain a path decomposition for the combined chunk by merging the corresponding bags of the two decompositions, which still yields constant width.
 The interpolant $I_1$ consists of the input-bit equalities together with the three comparator symmetries $GT_L \leftrightarrow LT_R$, $LT_L \leftrightarrow GT_R$, and $EQ_L \leftrightarrow EQ_R$.
 Thus $I_1$ has size $O(m+n)$ and the pathwidth of the chunk is $O(1)$.